Revolving Door of Chronic Inflammation

 One of the challenging aspects of psoriasis, and a hallmark of an autoimmune disease, is chronic inflammation.
 Historically, psoriasis has been characterized as a disease of the skin, but research over the past few decades has demonstrated that psoriasis is an autoimmune disease.
 While the primary presentation of psoriasis involves the skin, it impacts systems throughout the body.
 People with psoriasis have a dysregulated immune system, which leads to chronic inflammation.
 Chronic inflammation affecting skin means that people with psoriasis often experience frequent flare-ups, even when treatment leads to significant clearance of plaques.

-Chronic inflammation of psoriatic disease (psoriasis and psoriatic arthritis), in turn, can affect the joints, the heart, and eyes of people with psoriasis.
+Chronic inflammation of psoriatic disease (psoriasis and psoriatic arthritis), in turn, can affect the joints, the heart, and the eyes of people with psoriasis.
 In addition to these affected body parts, other symptoms of chronic inflammation in people with psoriasis include fatigue, depression, inflammatory bowel disease, and vascular inflammation.
-Although each of these conditions and symptoms has complex and various mechanisms of action, some of the same inflammatory pathways are involved, so researchers believe inflammation may a common element that links these diverse symptoms.
+Although each of these conditions and symptoms has complex and various mechanisms of action, some of the same inflammatory pathways are involved, so researchers believe inflammation may be a common element that links these diverse symptoms.

 The exact reason why chronic inflammation and bodily fatigue are linked is not completely understood, yet there is some research that helps illuminate the connection between fatigue and psoriasis.
 The research to date focuses on the potential for biologic treatments for plaque psoriasis to lessen fatigue along with clearance of skin symptoms.
 Although there is some evidence that fatigue symptoms can be improved with psoriasis treatment, this research doesn’t identify causal factors.